 Many women skip primer because they think that using a moisturizer is the better option.
 After all, a moisturizer will soften your skin and do the same thing as primer, right?
 Wrong!

-Primer should actually be the first thing you put on your face, and here’s why:
+The kind of nutrient-rich primer we recommend should actually be the first thing you put on your face, and here’s why:

 - It evens skin tone.
 Primer evens out the texture and appearance of your skin, which leads to a naturally beautiful look.